List of Chinese administrative divisions by disposable income per capita

-This is a list of the first-level administrative divisions of the People's Republic of China (PRC), including all provinces, autonomous regions and municipalities, in order of their total disposable income per capita in 2014.
+This is a list of the first-level administrative divisions of mainland China in order of their total disposable income per capita in 2023.
 The figures are given in Renminbi.
 Hong Kong SAR, and Macau SAR are excluded.

 Disposable income is total personal income minus personal current taxes.
 In national accounts definitions, personal income, minus personal current taxes equals disposable personal income.
 Subtracting personal outlays (which includes the major category of personal (or, private) consumption expenditure) yields personal (or, private) savings.

-In 2014, the average exchange rate between RMB (CNY) and USD is 6.1428 : 1.
+In 2023, the average exchange rate between RMB (CNY) and USD is 7.0467:1.